yalicee/oct-2022-fun-pairing-katas/README.md

 - Whenever you get one or two tests done, swap your pair roles!

-5. Below is a suggested order in which to do the katas, but it isn't compulsory.
-We'd recommend starting with `sumDigits` and `middleChar` as we have provided ideas for tests for these two, but otherwise feel free to pick any you like the sound of!
+5. Below is a suggested order in which to do the katas, but it isn't compulsory. **Start with `sumDigits` and `middleChar` as we have provided ideas for tests for these two!**

 - sumDigits (_we've provided some ideas for tests for this one_)
 - middleChar (_we've provided some ideas for tests for this one too_)